CoLoDot/Pur_beurre/README.md

 ![Pur_beurre Screenshot](https://github.com/CoLoDot/Pur_beurre/blob/master/screenshot_pur_beurre.png)
 **What is it ?**
->Pur Beurre is a web application available at {url}.
-Pur Beurre help you to find healthier products to eat than those who you already have at home.
+>Pur Beurre help you to find healthier products to eat than those who you already have at home.

 **How does it work ?**
 > Back-end : Pur Beurre is using the Django Framework & the API of the open source database Open Food Facts.
 By scrapping the API, Pur Beurre help you to get several products with better nutriscore.